lex-node/governance/constitution/constitution.md

     (a) the Maturation Period with respect to such Governance Stake has elapsed; and (b) at least one of the following conditions precedent is satisfied with respect thereto:
         (i) Such Person is a **Trusted Account Holder** (i.e., such Person has achieved [(and at each relevant time, maintains)] an Elite level in the Pocket Community Game or has been vouched for by a Champion [(which voucher has not been revoked)]); or
-        (ii) such Governance Stake is a **Trust-Minimized Stake** (i.e., [at each relevant time,] such Governance Stake comprises a number of POKT at least equal to (A) the total aggregate number of POKT on deposit in the On-Chain DAO Treasury (or the relevant temporary trust, if applicable) with respect to whi]ch Voting Tokens have been minted and remain outstanding at such time; divided by (B) the number of Voters at such time).
+        (ii) such Governance Stake is a **Trust-Minimized Stake** (i.e., [at each relevant time,] such Governance Stake comprises a number of POKT at least equal to (A) the total aggregate number of POKT on deposit in the On-Chain Council Treasury (or the relevant temporary trust, if applicable) with respect to whi]ch Voting Tokens have been minted and remain outstanding at such time; divided by (B) the number of Voters at such time).

         [NOTE TO SELF/DRAFT: what happens if someone holds Voting Tokens and their Governance Stake subsequently becomes 'inactive' (e.g., due to staked POKT dipping below the variable trust-minimization threhold)?]